NORDIC STOCKS - Factors to watch on April 24

 RAUTARUUKKI

-The steelmaker, which is set to be combined with SSAB , reported a lower-than-expected quarterly profit amid weak industrial production in Europe.
+The steelmaker, which is set to be combined with SSAB , is expected to report first-quarter sales at the same level as a year earlier as European steel demand remained weak.

 For more on the company, click on